theAvocadoCoder/100-days-of-code/log.md

 ### Day 99: November 26th, Tuesday

 **Today's Progress**:
 1. I got Ably to connect properly, but I'm still not handling message sending correctly.
-I'm tempted to move publishing logic back into the chat component butI know that's not a great idea.
+I'm tempted to move publishing logic back into the chat component but I know that's not a great idea.
 2. It feels a little like I fix one thing and break two more, but I'll keep going.
 I fixed a bug I noticed in the groups route, added a redirect rule to *try* to account for a Clerk issue that gives me a 'too many redirects' error.
 That seems to work sometimes and not other times.
 I'm going to get some sleep and try looking at it with fresh eyes tomorrow.

+### Day 100: November 27th, Wednesday

+**Today's Progress**:
+1. "Fresh eyes tomorrow" decided to look at other things.
+I fixed a bug in my layout that was preventing user data from being reactive, fixed another bug in the cards list where it would not refresh the cards after one had been updated, finally figured out how to add a preserve scroll feature for the chat page so it a) scrolls to the bottom when the page loads and b) preserves scroll position when the nested details page is open.

+**Thoughts**
+I definitely planned to get more done before the end of this challenge, but I'm still proud of what I was able to accomplish.
+I've learned a lot, I've gotten about 90% of the mvp done for the daily bingo project, and I've picked up some nice habits.
+Now, I need to get in some sleep before my body gives out on me.